Group Study Rooms and Mediascape Carrel

 All computers are networked to a printing station, and color and black and white printing is available using a Cal 1 Card or Guest Card.

-New books and journal issues are put here on display each Monday.
-New books and journals are non-circulating during the week when they are on display.
+New books are put here on display each Monday and are non-circulating during the week when they are on display.
 You may place a hold on a book by taking it to the circulation desk.

-In addition to print journal subscriptions, there are over 10,000 journal subscriptions available electronically.
+In addition to print subscriptions, there are thousands of journal subscriptions available electronically.

 There are two group study rooms on the lower mezzanine.
 There are also three group study areas on the main floor in the corner by the new books and journals area.
 One of these study areas is a mediascape carrel that has a monitor that can be connected to a laptop.
 There are no advanced signups for these group study spaces, but groups of 4 or more have priority.

 The folios (oversized books) and the cookbook collection are on the shelves behind the research computers.
-Beyond the cookbooks are the Soil Surveys (focused on California and other western states), the Regnum Vegetabile series, the unbound journals, and the print indexes.
+Beyond the cookbooks are the Soil Surveys (focused on California and other western states), the Regnum Vegetabile series, the unbound journals, the miscellaneous publications (these include government publications, titles with generic names like 'Report,' and transliterated titles from Non-Roman alphabets), UC Docs, (these include reports and publications from UC Department of Agriculture and Natural Resources), and the print indexes.

 Reproductions of journal covers that depict articles published by Berkeley researchers are displayed in several locations in the library.
 There are also prints of photographs taken by Mark Moffett, and a small collection of Irving Geis prints.